katcipis/sophia/notes/talent-is-overrated.md

 ## Deliberate Practice

-The real deal to be great at what you do is deliberate practice.
+The real deal to be great at what you do is deliberate practice, not just practicing.
 But what the hell is deliberate practice ?

 Well the core concept of what it is, is this:

 * It can be repeated a lot